abdel95j/C-pokemon/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 KNOWN BUGS

-NONE.
-Just kidding x).
-We have a single bug repport to do, in fact sometimes when you pick a flower from the ground, it just stays there and another flower disapear and go to your inventory x).
+We have a single bug repport to do, in fact sometimes when you pick a flower from the ground, it just stays there and another flower disapear and go to your inventory.
 It's a really rare bug, it happens 1 time on 50 so we didn't solve it because of it rarity.
 You just have to click again to pick the right flower so it's not a big bug but we want you to know it just in case.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 THANKS TO

-- OpenAI
-We have to admit it, without ChatGPT our understanding of curses.h would have taken a longer time...
-Than you OpenAI for this masterpiece, we love you.

 - Amine Zahaf (friend)
 We are really grateful for the help Mr Zahaf provided us.
 Your advices were essential to manage our team and be as effective as possible, we learned a lot from you and we want to thank you for all of your precious advices.

 - Romuald Grignon (teacher)
 Sir, we apologize about the lenght of our project.
 We wish you a good luck with the correction.
-We love you sir, you're our inspiration, one day we'll also code an entire game just in an week-end.
+We love you sir, you're our inspiration, one day we'll also code an entire game just in a week-end.
 Thank you for your help and your time, this project would have never existed without you (the "top" command is on top !).

 - Eva Ansermin (teacher)
 Miss, we hope you'll love the ending of this ambition.
 The idea of making a map came from you and we would surely didn't have done all of this without your support.
-It was a pleasure to see you as happy as us seing the project grow day by day.
+It was a pleasure to see you as happy as us seing the project evolve day by day.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 CREDITS